 Research & Development

-Research & development, or research and technological development as referred to by classy Europeans, are a set of practices and activities for the goal of developing something new.
+Research & development, or research and technological development as referred to by classy Europeans, is a set of practices and activities for the goal of developing something new.
 Business developers, or in general companies and industries, conduct research and development to reach their goals.
-Research & development is one of the first stages of business development as most of the future decisions are formed based on the early results of such researches.
+Research & development is one of the first stages of business development as most of the future decisions are formed based on the early results of such research.

 Research and development is a vast field of specialties, and there is usually a whole department devoted to just researching new things.
 Conducting comprehensive research and development for business development requires a lot of sub-skills itself like research methodology, statistical data collection, data analysis, etc. While learning and mastering all of these skills for a single individual is close to impossible, knowing the overall process of research & development and contributing methodologies & strategies for a business developer is a must.
 Business developers should know how good research is conducted and how to manage research & development teams.